 Member States shall, in respect of every institution, the main administation of which is located in their territories, ensure that the institution is registered in a national register by the competent authority.
 The location of the main administration refers to either the place where the decision making body of the institution is situated or, if different, the place where the main strategic decisions of the institution are made.
-Member States may decide that such institutions shall also be authorised by the competent authority.
+Member States may decide that such-institutions shall also be authorised by the competent authority.

-In the case of cross-border activities referred to in Article 12, the register shall also indicate the Member States in which the institution is operating.
+In the case of cross-border activities referred to in Article 12, the institution shall be authorised to operate cross-border as provided for in Article 12 (2) and the register shall also indicate the Member States in which the institution is operating.